So you thought babka needs to be sliced? This babka is simply pull, pull, pulled… and then poof… it’s gone.

 - Prepare the streusel crumbs, if using.
 In the bowl of an electric mixer, or by hand, combine margarine, flour, and sugar and mix or knead to form crumbs.
 Set aside.

-- Preheat oven to 350F.
-Line a baking sheet with parchment paper.
+- Preheat oven to 350°F. Line a baking sheet with parchment paper.

-- To assemble, divide dough in 4 equals parts.
+- To assemble, divide dough into 4 equals parts.
 Roll out each part on a floured surface into an approximately 6-inch by 18-inch rectangle.
 Spread filling evenly over doughs and roll each up into a long strip.

 - Bake for 30-45 minutes, until golden brown.
 I like to lift out one bun to make sure the bottom is not raw before removing from oven.